adamfoneil/JwtDemo/README.md

 - A successful login [stores the token in Session](https://github.com/adamfoneil/JwtDemo/blob/master/SampleClient/Pages/Index.cshtml.cs#L48-L49)

 - When the page loads, we check if there's a logged in user, then [get the Forecast](https://github.com/adamfoneil/JwtDemo/blob/master/SampleClient/Pages/Index.cshtml.cs#L63-L66) if so.

+## Shared Project

+The only reason for the Shared project is to have a common [WeatherForecast](https://github.com/adamfoneil/JwtDemo/blob/master/Shared/WeatherForecast.cs) object, used by both Client and Server.

+I use linked source rather than a typical project reference in order to leverage shared assets like this.
+When adding linked elements, use the Visual Studio command Add Existing, but select Add Linked in the File dialog instead of the default Add button.

+I could have used project references in both the client and server projects, but I've sort of gotten in the habit of using linked source because that works better with NuGet.
+NuGet packages are not allowed to have project references, but they can have linked source.